We Are Lady Parts

 71"Villain Era"Nida ManzoorNida Manzoor30 May 2024 (2024-05-30)N/A

 Having completed her PhD, Amina and the band are touring across the UK with her mother and Ahsan acting as roadies.
 The band decide the next step is to record their first album and with a renowned producer lined-up, the only hurdles are the recording studio and sound engineer fees.
-Whilst trying to secure more gigs to raise the cash, Momtaz learns of competition in the form of Second Wife, another muslim girl-band, who are doing cover versions of Lady Parts' songs.
+Whilst trying to secure more gigs to raise the cash, Momtaz learns of competition in the form of Second Wife, another muslim girl-band, who perform cover versions of Lady Parts' songs.
 At a folk music evening, Ahsan's jealousy is aroused when Amina finds a kindred spirit in his friend and colleague Billy.

 Featured tracks: "More Than Words", "Villain Era"